jromero132/advent-of-code/readme.md

 - **Solutions**: Includes implementations for solving Advent of Code challenges.
 - **Create Challenges**: Set up new Advent of Code challenges for a specified year and day.
+- **Generate Test Files**: Create multiple test files for a given task.
 - **Run Tests**: Execute tests for specific tasks with options to continue on failure and solve the task in case all tests passed.
 Take into account that if the puzzle is solved, then the output will be copied to the clipboard 😄
-- **Generate Test Files**: Create multiple test files for a given task.
+- **Submit Answer**: Allows you to automatically submit your answer for a specific task in the Advent of Code challenges.
+This feature is essential if you who want to validate your solutions against the official Advent of Code server without having to do it manually.

 The `vscode_tasks` directory along with the `.vscode` directory enhances the development experience for Advent of Code solutions by providing utility scripts and configurations specifically designed